 NHS Community Pharmacist Consultation Service (CPCS) animation for NHS 111

 This animation provides an overview of the patient journey through the service, from when they first call NHS 111, and has been developed to help train NHS 111 call advisors and pharmacy teams.

 NHS Community Pharmacist Consultation Service (CPCS) – urgent medicine supply patient journey

-A training animation has been developed for NHS 111 call advisors and pharmacy teams to help describe the urgent medicine supply of the NHS Community Pharmacist Consultation Service (CPCS) and to illustrate the change in the patient journey since its introduction.
+This training module has been developed for NHS 111 health advisors and pharmacy teams to help describe the urgent medicine supply of the NHS Community Pharmacist Consultation Service (CPCS) and to illustrate the change in the patient journey since its introduction.